New to Investing? This 1 Medical Stock Could Be the Perfect Starting Point

 The Focus List is comprised of stocks hand-picked from a long list of #1 (Strong Buy) or #2 (Buy) ranked companies, meaning that each new addition boasts a bullish earnings consensus among analysts.

-Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $0 to $21.70.
-UNH boasts an average earnings surprise of 8.4%.
+Nine analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
+The Zacks Consensus Estimate has increased $0.25 to $18.84.
+HCA boasts an average earnings surprise of 17.5%.

-Moreover, analysts are expecting UNH's earnings to grow 14.1% for the current fiscal year.
+Additionally, HCA's earnings are expected to grow 7.7% for the current fiscal year.

 Reveal Winning Stocks